 Another recent trend is LED lighting that mimics the human circadian rhythm.
 By adjusting the light level and color temperature wavelength of LED fixtures throughout certain periods of the day, “smart” fixtures can recreate the full range of natural daylight, boosting occupants’ alertness and productivity.
 Hospitals and schools seem to be the early adopters of this technology, but I believe we will see this trend continue into the commercial space.

 Do your homework to the point where you can tell if a lighting salesperson is looking out for your best interest and suggesting solutions that actually alleviate your pain points, or if they are pushing a low up-front cost product or service that could actually end up costing you more over a 10 year lifecycle.
-This could be due to lower efficacies (lumens/watt) resulting in lower comparable savings, a lack of lighting controls, or simply an inferior product from a company that may not be around to provide warranty coverage.
+This could be due to lower efficiencies (lumens/watt) resulting in lower comparable savings, a lack of lighting controls, or simply an inferior product from a company that may not be around to provide warranty coverage.

-There are not many challenges that a manager should run into after a good LED lighting design is implemented, but the implementation itself can pose a challenge to those unacquainted with building-wide lighting retrofits.
-Lighting is all in the details, and it takes a lot of up-front planning and preparation in order for a project to go smoothly.
-Fortunately, with the addition of lighting controls, we can fine tune light levels throughout the building to solve a lot of issues.>
+There are not many challenges that a manager should run into after a good LED lighting design is implemented, but the implementation itself can pose a challenge to those unacquainted with building-wide lighting retrofits Lighting is all in the details, and it takes a lot of up-front planning and preparation in order for a project to go smoothly. ;Fortunately, with the addition of lighting controls, we can fine tune light levels throughout the building to solve a lot of issues.>